 Data, Skills and Training

 This research group focuses on developing a research agenda around data, skills and training, with a particular emphasis on statistical and data literacy.
-The group covers the following activities, all based at the Cathie Marsh Institute (CMIST): Administrative Data Service Training, CMIST Short Courses, methods@manchester, National Centre for Research Methods, Q-Step, and UK Data Service User Support and Training.
+The group covers the following activities, all based at the Cathie Marsh Institute (CMI): Administrative data service training, CMI short courses, methods@manchester, National Centre for Research Methods, Q-Step, and UK Data Service user support and training.

 Events and activities

 Cross-study research: Opportunities, challenges and examples

 The aim of this workshop is to provide an overview of the opportunities and challenges inherent in cross-study research, with a particular focus on data harmonisation.
 The workhop is provided by CLOSER and hosted by the Data, Skills and Training Research Group in the Cathie Marsh Institute for Social Research.